hippiescreeningstudio/website/_posts/love_and_bruises.en.md

 In September, we will screen another Lou Ye film, _Love and Bruises_.

-Lou Ye made Love and Bruises during a five-year, government-imposed ban on filmmaking in China—a fittingly turbulent backdrop for this tale of l’amour fou, set in Paris.
+Lou Ye made Love and Bruises during a five-year, government-imposed ban on filmmaking in China—a backdrop for this tale of l’amour fou, set in Paris.

 The film is adapted from Naked (裸), a semi-autobiographical novel by Beijing film researcher and teacher Jie Liu-Falin (刘捷).
 First written in Paris in 2002, the work was reimagined as a screenplay in 2005, then rewritten by Liu and Lou in 2007.